Discover the best and easiest ways to save whether you’re a Nashville visitor or newcomer.

 I definitely get my money’s worth as I’m driving around town.
 A roster of restaurants ranging from fast food to a few gems is included but be warned–few are near downtown and none are the new foodie hot spots.
 There’s also an app version so you don’t have to carry the coupon book around.
 If you can’t get one locally from schools selling them as a fundraiser, you can order online.

-Cost: Starts at $25 at the beginning of the year and decreases toward year’s end.
+Cost: Starts at $25 (plus shipping) at the beginning of the year and decreases toward year’s end.
 (On June 1, it was $12.)
 Many of the listings are for merchants in surrounding communities of Nashville which adds up to a lot of offers but some may be too far away to be appealing.
 Among the highlights are 400 Degrees (hot chicken), Hog Heaven (barbecue by Centennial Park), Cheekwood Botanical Gardens, Nashville Predators and Trail West (boots and other cowboy wear).
 They also include a bunch of national discounts for lodging, car rental and other services.
 Like CitySaver, they have an app and last year I found a GroupOn “app only” deal.
 Order online if you can’t one at Walgreen’s or other locations.

 Also known as the Smart Card.
 Often sold for $20 as a fundraiser by schools and other groups, each county has its own offers.
 Not great for visitors but could be valuable for locals.
 Includes tiny coupons as well as deals that can be used multiple times.
 Merchants include Outback Steakhouse, Chili’s, Bar-B-Cutie, Office Depot, Firestone and Shoe Carnival.